The Baker's Table

 • Comments

-These cinnamon rolls with heavy cream are soft, gooey, and melt-in-your-mouth tender.
+These cinnamon cinnamon rolls are soft, gooey, and melt-in-your-mouth tender.
+The heavy cream really elevates these.
 If you are looking for other amazing breakfast recipes, check out our Apple Cider Donuts or the complete list of all our breakfast recipes!

 Soft, tender bread that pulls apart like a dream.
 Warm cinnamon filling that caramelizes with butter and brown sugar.
 A blanket of cream cheese frosting that melts into every swirl.
 It's no wonder my kids ask for these every birthday.
 And that touch of heavy cream before baking?
 It's the cozy secret that sets this cinnamon roll recipe apart.